 “It is only right that there is a system in place to ensure people can secure damages, and we are in touch with numerous charities to offer counselling support if they haven’t already, when coming forward to report cases of historic abuse, even if those accused of carrying out the abuse have since died and not been prosecuted.
 It is completely justifiable and it is why the scheme was established by the Government,

 “Cases are judged individually and on the evidence available to them, including police investigations and detailed psychological assessments which consider the impact on victims.
 In this case there has been a substantial award.”

-She said “Victoria has been amazing.
+She said “Paul has been amazing.
 Whenever we speak, it always feels like she has got all the time in the world to listen.
 That is what you need when you tell people something like this.”